Noeska/illegiblesemantics/projects/proj-2.md

 #### Groove Metal
 Groove Metal is an off-shoot of Thrash.
 The riffs are thrashy, but the tempos are slower -- down from 200 to a more danceable 135 beats-per-minutes on average.
 Of course this all relative, since I've danced to **Emperor**'s "With Strength I Burn" that clocks in at 167 BPM; but you won't ever catch me dancing to, say, **Pantera**'s "Cowboys from Hell" that clocks in at only 115 BPM.

 Because Groove Metal is a softened-up version of Thrash, it's only obvious that bands in this genre have a "softer" logo.
 And what is softer than a metal?
-Exacly -- wood.
+Exactly -- wood.
 So I gave this one a **wooden finish**.
 (Honestly, I had no idea what I was supposed to do with Groove Metal.
 So I took some cues from Pantera and White Zombie and this is what it resulted in.)

 ![Groove Metal](..\assets\img\projects\proj-2\groove.jpg)